Hancock median real estate price is $190,318, which is less expensive than 89.5% of Minnesota neighborhoods and 81.3% of all U.S. neighborhoods.

 Home and apartment vacancy rates are 7.6% in Hancock.
 NeighborhoodScout analysis shows that this rate is lower than 50.2% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Hancock neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Hancock neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 72.4% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.8% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Unpopulated, and rural, the Hancock neighborhood is one of the least crowded neighborhoods in all of America.
 If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
 According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 92.6% of the neighborhoods in America.